robinhood/faust/docs/userguide/application.rst

-In Django the global settings module means having multiple configurations is impossible, and the API is organized by modules so you sometimes end up with lots of import statements, and many modules to keep track of, and further, you often end up monkey patching to change how something works.
+In Django the global settings module means having multiple configurations is impossible, and the API is organized by modules so you sometimes end up with lots of import statements, and many modules to keep track of.
+Further you often end up monkey patching to change how something works.

 The application keeps the library flexible to changes, and allows for many applications to coexist in the same process space.